openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ## Overview

-In **Overview** section, you can define the preferences for the home screen.
+In the **Overview** section, you can define the preferences for the home screen.

 ![Preferences > Overview](../images/Pref2020_OverviewII.png)